-There are different types of surrogacy for mum-dad intended parents:
+There are different types of surrogacy for different-sex intended parents:

 Gestational surrogacy - If you have embryos in storage or are able to create embryos through IVF treatment (either using your own gametes or donated eggs or sperm), they can be transferred to a surrogate, who then carries a child she is not biologically related to.

 Traditional surrogacy – Your surrogate donates her egg to you as well as carrying your child.
-She might conceive through IVF treatment or artificial insemination at a clinic or at home.
+She might conceive through IVF treatment or artificial insemination with the intended father's sperm at a clinic or at home.

 Surrogacy in the UK

 Surrogacy is legal in the UK.
-However, the law outlaws commercially arranged surrogacy and advertising for surrogates, so finding a surrogate can be challenging.
-Once you have found a surrogate, any agreement you enter into is unenforceable under UK law (although arrangements very rarely end in the surrogate changing her mind).
+However, the law prohibits third parties arranging surrogacy for profit and outlaws advertising for surrogates, so finding a surrogate can be challenging.
+Once you have found a surrogate, any agreement you enter into is unenforceable under UK law (although arrangements rarely end in the surrogate changing her mind).
 Find out more about surrogacy arrangements in the UK.

-Another option is to conceive through an international surrogacy arrangement.
+Increasing numbers of UK parents conceive through international surrogacy arrangements.
 The most common surrogacy destinations are certain US states, Canada, Georgia and the Ukraine.
 India, Thailand, Mexico, Cambodia and Nepal have all now been shut down.
-Although overseas surrogacy arrangements can be easier to set up at the outset and allow you to enter into a legally binding contract, the international legal issues need to be managed carefully.
+Although overseas surrogacy arrangements can be easier to set up at the outset and allow you to enter into a legally binding contract, the international legal issues need to be managed carefully since UK law will not automatically recognise you as your child's legal parents.
 Find out more about international surrogacy law generally and about British nationality and UK immigration law.

 Legal parenthood and parental orders